fhirbase/fhirbase-plv8/README.md

 ## Motivation

-While crafting Health IT systems you begin to understand a value of properly chosen domain model.
+While crafting Health IT systems wey understand a value of properly chosen domain model.
 FHIR is an open source new generation lightweight standard for health data interoperability, which (we hope) could be used as a foundationan for Health IT systems.
 FHIR is based